opnfv/clover/docs/logging.rst

     python clover/logging/validate.py

-It validates the installation with the following criterias
+It validates the installation with the following criteria:

 #. existence of fluented pod
 #. fluentd input is configured correctly
-#.
-TBD

 **************************
 Understanding how it works